jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 OEMs and Charging Point Operators (CPOs) continue to deepen cybersecurity risk assessments, and deploy cybersecurity solutions to protect strategic EV charging infrastructure.
-1\.
+01\.
 THE AUTOMOTIVE
 CYBERSECURITY
 INFLECTION POINT
 From experimental hacking to
 large\-scale automotive attacks,
 the focus shifts to impact
 9
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 2023 MARKS THE BEGINNING OF A NEW
 ERA IN AUTOMOTIVE CYBERSECURITY
-Connectivity has been at the forefront of monumental changes in the Automotive and Smart Mobility ecosystem over the past several years enabling over\-the\-air (OTA) updates, software\-oriented architectures, advanced digital experience, and a wide array of value\-added applications and services.
+Connectivity has been at the forefront of monumental changes in the Automotive and Smart Mobility ecosystem over the past several years— enabling over\-the\-air (OTA) updates, software\-oriented architectures, advanced digital experience, and a wide array of value\-added applications and services.
 In modern software\-defined vehicles (SDVs), connectivity is used to improve